openframeworks/ofBook/chapters/animation/chapter.md

 Another interesting and simple system to experiment with motion in openFrameworks is using sin and cos.

 Sin and cos (sine and cosine) are [trigonometric functions](https://en.wikipedia.org/wiki/Trigonometric_functions "Wikipedia on trigonometric functions"), which means they are based on angles.
-They are the x and y position of a point moving in a constant rate around a circle.
+They are the x and y position of a point moving in a constant radius around a circle.
 The circle is a unit circle with a radius of 1, which means the diameter is `2*r*PI` or `2*PI`.
 In oF you'll see this constant as `TWO_PI`, which is 6.28318...

 *As a side note, sometimes it can be confusing that some functions in oF take degrees where others take radians.
 Sin and cos are part of the math library, so they take radians, whereas most openGL rotation takes degrees.
 We have some helper constants such as `DEG_TO_RAD` and `RAD_TO_DEG`, which can help you convert one to the other.*